Ongoing Professional development – Survey results

 Since 2003, marriage celebrants have been required to complete OPD requirements.
 Over time, and following separate consultation processes with stakeholders, AGD has implemented administrative changes to streamline the approach for the delivery of OPD, simplify the process for marriage celebrants to choose activities they consider appropriate to complete, and provide for diversity of activities for celebrants.
 OPD has also provided the opportunity for marriage celebrants who did not undertake pre-registration training to update their knowledge and skills.

 OPD is intended to promote professionalism for marriage celebrants, it needs to be balanced with compliance costs for marriage celebrants and administration costs for AGD.
-The options proposed in the
+The options proposed in the discussion paper, suggest possible additional opportunities to streamline OPD, reduce regulatory burden and increase program efficiency.

 The purpose of this survey was to seek the views of marriage celebrants, their representatives, training providers and other interested stakeholders about OPD into the future within the context of removing inefficient aspects of the existing approach and ensuring that OPD is targeted and fit for purpose.